thisissoon/FM-API/README.rst

 * ``pause``: Fired when track playback has been paused
 * ``resume``: Fired when track playback has resumed
-* ``add``: Fired when a track has been added to the playlist, included in the event is the track object

 Resources
 ---------

-``/player/playlist``
+``/player/queue``
 ~~~~~~~~~~~~~~~~~~~~

-Manages the current playlist.
+Manages the current playlist queue - does not include the current playing track.

 ``GET``
 ^^^^^^^